hubblec4/Matroska-Chapters-Specs/chapters.md

 See [the section on the `Linked Segments`](#linked-segments)) for more information about `Hard Linking`, `Soft Linking` and `Medium Linking`.

+## Matroska Ordered-Chapters

+If an Edition's `EditionFlagDefault Flag` is set to `true`, the Matroska Ordered-Chapters feature is activated and the Matroska `Medium-Linking` system can be used (expect if the `ChapProcessCodecID Element` is set to 1, then the Matroska DVD-Menu system is used).
+A playback application MUST create a new virtual timeline with new virtual chapter marks while reading all ordered chapters.

+### Simple Ordered-Chapters

+Simple Ordered-Chapters are used if the chapter element `ChapterSegmentUID` not present or the value is the SegmentUID of the file/Segment.
+The new virtual timeline will be constructed from the file/Segment itself only.

+### Linked Ordered-Chapters

+If the chapter element `ChapterSegmentUID` is present and the SegmentUID is from another file/Segment then `Linked Ordered Chapters` are used.
+The new virtual timeline will be now constructed from more than one file/Segment.

+### Nested Ordered-Chapters

 ## Menu features

 The menu features are handled like a _chapter codec_.
 That means each codec has a type, some private data and some data in the chapters.